Trump and May: Another 'special relationship'?

 May's view:

+May seems more wary about opening up relations with Russia -- and suggested that Trump approaches the Kremlin with caution.
+"With President Putin, my advice is to engage but beware," she told top Republicans in Philadelphia.

+She also stressed mutual cooperation to maintain security in the former Soviet states.
+"We should build the relationships, systems and processes that make co-operation more likely than conflict -- and that, particularly after the illegal annexation of Crimea, give assurance to Russia's neighboring states that their security is not in question.
+We should not jeopardize the freedoms that President Reagan and Mrs Thatcher brought to Eastern Europe by accepting President Putin's claim that it is now in his sphere of influence," she said.

-She joined other world leaders in denouncing Russia's involvement in the Syrian conflict and supports Britain's continued sanctions in response to Russia's role in "destabilizing Eastern Ukraine".
+In December, May joined other world leaders in denouncing Russia's involvement in the Syrian conflict and supports Britain's continued sanctions in response to Russia's role in "destabilizing Eastern Ukraine."

 CLIMATE CHANGE